 Hemp Derived CBD Oil Versus Hemp Terpenes

-Recently we had a customer come in asking several concerns about CBD oil and it inspired us to write a post answering some common questions we get (to the best of our ability of course because its easy to get caught down a rabbit hole!).
+Recently we had a customer come in asking several questions about CBD oil and it inspired us to write a post answering some common questions we get (to the best of our ability of course because its easy to get caught down a rabbit hole!).

 Let's start out with the most basic.